The Ultimate Camp Packing List: What to Bring for Summer Camp

 A few other accessories and gear to consider packing are shower shoes (you can get inexpensive flip flops from most general stores), a packable poncho, and a hat or a visor!

 Great job parents!
 You’ve tackled the first packing category and successfully packed your kid’s clothes.
-Packing for the next camping trip will be a breeze, you’re almost a packing pro.
+Packing for their next summer camp trip will be a breeze, you’re almost a packing pro.

 Starting off with the basic toiletries, make sure your kids bring their toothbrush (and a spare), toothpaste and floss.
 They’ll also need shampoo, conditioner, and body wash or soap.